longkidkoolstar/Capitalizer-Automation/README.md

     The script will run in the background, monitoring your clipboard.
 To stop it, press `Ctrl+C` in the terminal where it's running.

+**Toggle Functionality:** You can enable or disable the clipboard processing at any time by pressing the `Home` key.

 2.  **Using the batch file (automated)**:

     Simply double-click the `run_capitalizer.bat` file.
 This will automatically install dependencies (if not already installed) and run the Python script.
 A command prompt window will open and remain open while the script is running.
 To stop the script, close this command prompt window.